Visual Prompt Discovery via Semantic Exploration

 \subsection{Ablation study over exploration strategies}

 The contribution of individual exploration components is analyzed in Figure~\ref{fig:ablation_efficiency}.
 We compare SEVEX against: (1) \textit{Naive}, (2) \textit{SEVEX w/o Tree Structure}, and (3) \textit{SEVEX w/o Semantic Backpropagation}, (4) \textit{SEVEX w/o Abstract Space}.
-The result indicates each component is essential for efficiency of SEVEX.
+The results indicate each component is essential for efficiency of SEVEX.
 Especially for SEVEX w/o tree structure, it could achieve good performance when the first direction is promising, but if the task is complicated and requires trials in diverse directions, it is less likely to find a good solution.
 Because of the resource consumption of each experiment, we only provide ablation studies for Jigsaw and CircledLetter tasks.
 To further isolate the contribution of the search itself from that of the external pretrained tools, we additionally evaluate SEVEX with a restricted toolbox containing only basic and drawing primitives; even without external model tools, SEVEX retains most of its gains (see Appendix~\ref{appendix:restricted_toolbox}).